Best freebies for GCSE results day 2025

 Free burgers at Byron

-Show your GCSE results at Byron on results day and you can get two-for-one on burgers, usually priced from £8.95 each.
+Show your GCSE results at Byron today for a two-for-one on burgers, usually priced from £8.95 each.
 Vegans and vegetarians won’t miss out either, as most of Byron’s burgers can be made meat and dairy-free on request.

 It’s also National Burger Day on the same day, so if you’re not receiving GCSE results (or don’t want to show them), you can get the same two-for-one deal as above on Thursday 21 August by signing up for the Byron Club.
 It’s worth noting, however, that you can’t use both deals on one bill – for example, if you’re using your results day offer, your friend or family member at the same table can’t use their Burger Day offer.